Music industry calls for Black Out Tuesday amid unrest - The Boston Globe

 Advertisement

+Racial tensions were also running high after two white men were arrested in May in the February shooting death of Black jogger Arbery in Georgia, and after Louisville, Kentucky, police shot Taylor to death in her home in March.

+The R&B duo Chloe x Halle was originally set to release their sophomore album, “Ungodly Hour,” on Friday.
+They told the Associated Press on Monday that will release the album at other time.
+The singers also posted a cover of the classic civil rights anthem and protest song “We Shall Overcome” to Instagram, hoping to offer the world some positive energy.

 “This week has been very heavy for all of us.
-We’ve been trying to, not understand, because there’s no way to understand the terrible killings — we just have heavy hearts this week and are just trying to do everything we can to pray and lift each other up with our voices,” Halle said in an interview with The Associated Press.
+We’ve been trying to, not understand, because there’s no way to understand the terrible killings — we just have heavy hearts this week and are just trying to do everything we can to pray and lift each other up with our voices,” Halle said in an interview with The Associated Press on Friday.

 “With everything going on, we felt like music can be very healing, because it’s been that way for us in kind of keeping us sane during this time,” Chloe added.
 As much as we could, we just wanted to share our gift of song to even just lift spirits for even a few seconds.”